ethaniccc/Esoteric/README.md

   - C: Checks if the player is jumping without holding their specified jump button.
 This also checks if their jump delay is invalid.
 - **Nuker**
   - A: Checks if the player is breaking blocks too quickly.
+- **Timer**
+  - A: Checks if the player sends movement packets faster than usual over a period of time.

 ## Permission List
 ```